Pullusb/devTools/README.md

 - Insert date - Insert current date at cursor position. re-clic add hour. re-re-clic add abbreviated day
 - Release infos - Insert blender release info (Date, Hash, branch), Usefull for bug report (print full build info in console)

+- Event Keycode printer - Modal to capture event and print event.type and event.value. serve as quick way to know keycode to use for keymap or modals

+#### Add button to interactive console header

+- Access clicked Area - click in any area to write in console the path to it (in current layout). e.g: `bpy.context.screen.areas[5]`

 #### Add text-editor shorctut:

 - Ctrl+Shift+I : add a quick import/classic module statement at cursor